Kidlike/csvp/README.md

 - 68 lines of javascript with 18 regular expressions, 14 variables, and 2 functions
 - input CSV of 21 columns in various size samples: 10k, 50k, and 100k rows (34MB)

-=> performance was between **20000 and 30000 rows / second**
+=> performance outcomes were between **20000 and 30000 rows / second**

-_Naturally, smaller files had worse performance because hardware fluctuations have a more significant impact (CPU context switching, etc)_
+_I think that smaller files have worse performance because hardware fluctuations have a more significant impact (CPU context switching, etc)_